voldern/kubernetes-preview-github-action/README.md

 #### ServiceAccount

-Then create a service account with permission to get, create, update and delete `services` and `deployments`.
+Then you could create a service account with permission to get, create, update and delete `services` and `deployments`.
 An example of this can be found in [configs/auth.yaml](configs/auth.yaml).

 ``` bash
 kubectl -n preview apply -f configs/auth.yaml
 ```

+If you're using GKE see [Authenticating to the Kubernetes API server](https://cloud.google.com/kubernetes-engine/docs/how-to/api-server-authentication#applications_in_other_environments) and [google-github-actions/get-gke-credentials](https://github.com/google-github-actions/get-gke-credentials).

 #### SSL cert